nazimben25/project3_group4/README.md

 2.2) data cleaning and transformation

+    2.2.1) countries data
+        - drop rows with nan representing regions
+        - change type of data

-    2.2.1) immigration data
+    2.2.2) immigration data
         - drop columns in frensh
         - data type conversion
         - replace empty values
         - replace NAN values
-        - replace country name
+        - replace country name : the names used in the 2 datasets do not match => identify the mismatch and manually create a mapping dictionary =>  replace 78 countries to be in line with World bank
         - rename columns

-        - map months to get the numeric value
+        - map months to get the numeric value (exp : mars : 3, apr : 4)
-        - split column valu to eliminate extra strings
-        - change data type
-        - drop additional columns

         - reset index
-        - change name of countries to be in line with UN convention (45 countries)

         - group by function to generate 2 df : immigration by country + immigration by country and by year